Which Controller Upgrades Do I Actually Need?

 Do faster inputs help?

 Triggers help execution.
 They do not fix aim.
-If you miss shots because aim is unstable, start with sticks.
+If aim is unstable, start with sticks.

 ProTouch Buttons

 More deliberate presses.
-Great for competitive players and anyone worried about accidental presses.
+Good if you are worried about accidental presses.

 ProTouch Paddles